robjoh/robjoh.github.io/source/_posts/2014-08-16-accessing-azure-service-bus-with-node-dot-js.markdown

 <small>[commit 1ebd6fbf](https://github.com/robjoh/azure-service-bus-nodejs/commit/1ebd6fbf376cac48740692c0836c8e5e10b3eecb)</small>

 ###Easier http with Express
-As the application grows, the http request/response manipulation has been getting more and more complex and fraught with other issues such as ignoring http verbs.
+As the application has grown, the http request/response manipulation has been getting more complex and fraught with other issues such as ignoring http verbs.
 Let's pull in [express](http://expressjs.com/) and clean this up.
 As earlier, we pull in express with `npm install express --save` and `require('express')`.
 As shown in the following code, you can set up handlers for verb/template combinations.
 For example, app.get('/:topic') matches an HTTP GET for /my-topic.
-If you look closely you'll notice that it also placed the topic parameter into httpReq.params.topic saving us from all of that parsing.
-Other nice things are the chainability of the response and it's automatic json conversion.
+If you look closely you'll notice that the topic parameter has been placed into httpReq.params.topic saving us from all of that parsing.
+Other nice things are the chainability of the response and it's automatic json conversion (no more JSON.stringify).

 ```javascript
 "use strict"